Metatavu/wordpress-linkedevents/README.md

 ## Usage

-### Gutenberg event list block
+### Gutenberg blocks

-Gutenberg event list block can be used to list events from the LinkedEvents API.

 #### Basic usage

 The plugin adds new block category LinkedEvents into Gutenberg.
 The category contains option for adding an event list and an event search blocks:

 ![Gutenberg list add](https://static.metatavu.io/wordpress-linkedevents/gutenberg-list-add-2.png)

+### Gutenberg event list block

+Gutenberg event list block can be used to list events from the LinkedEvents API.

 The block can be added to the page by clicking the item.
 When added to the page, the plugin display a preview of the block in page.